cobusbernard/cobusbernard.github.io/_posts/2015-03-05-ScaleConf-Day-2.md

 **Scaling your frontend**\
 *Donovan Graham*

 It is divided into Web Sites and Apps.
 The usage / focus / implementation of the 2 differ a lot.
 User interfaces are hard to build.
-Managing state is very very hard.
+Managing state is very, very hard.
 Using the right tool for the job: choose the correct framework and libraries.

 ---